ChainsAutomation/chains/README.md

 Example devices: PhilipsHue, onewire, timer, pushover.

 ###Service
 A service is a specific piece of functionality exposed on a `device`.
-A single device be able to do several `actions` and report several `events`.
+A single device may be able to do several `actions` and report several `events`.
 We call these "sub-devices" services.
 E.g. "the bluetooth device exposes an Obex service"

 ##What are events, actions and rules?